 How many hours can I work per work on OPT?

 Generally, you may work full-time (more than 20 hours per week).
-The only exception is for students who are registered for a full-time credit loadóthey may only work up to 20 hours per week.
+The only exception is for students who are registered courses during a required semesteróthey may only work up to 20 hours per week.

 When should I apply for OPT authorization?

-You may apply as early as 90 days before you complete your degree.
+You may apply as early as 90 days before you complete your degree, and up to 60 days after your program end date listed on your I-20.
 It can take U.S. Citizenship and Immigration Services (USCIS) three to four months to approve your application.
 Remember that you cannot begin employment until you have received your Employment Authorization Document (EAD).

 How much time am I eligible to work under OPT?